a0ahmed/project/README.md

+---

 ## Overview

 The ``pack`` package is a pip installable package that takes a user query as a funciton call and outputs the top 10 works relevant to the specified field id with the greatest number of citations.

-Additionally, heatmaps are generated showing the frequency of the top publishers and intitutions that have works matching the users query.
-This visiualizations serves to aid the user in further literature exploration.
+Additionally, heatmaps are generated showing the frequency of the top 16 publishers, intitutions, and first-named authors that have works matching the users query.
+These visiualizations serve to aid the user in further literature exploration.

 ---

-Installation
----
-``pip install .`` in Package-root

-Usage
----

-After installing the package and importing all files, the following commands will be available

-- ``FieldInfo`` class object that returns summary information on fields
-- ``SibInfo`` class object that returns summary information on related fields and takes as input a field id
-- ``work_search(query,id)`` function that takes a query and field id and provides a tabulated summary and heat map visualizaitons

-## 📂 Repository Structure
+## Repository Structure

 ```sh
 ├── LICENSE